Butyrate Supplements & Gut Health

 Case in point:

 A 2009 study at the Pennington Biomedical Research Center (Louisiana State University) tested butyrate for its effects on insulin sensitivity and metabolism.
-Using mice as their subjects, researchers added sodium butyrate (a form of butyrate) to their high-fat diet.
+Using mice as their subjects, researchers added sodium butyric acid to their high-fat diet.

-Butyrate was shown to increase energy expenditure and induce mitochondrial function.
+Increase energy expenditure and induce mitochondrial function!
 (Mitochondria are often described as the “powerhouse” of cells because they help turn the foods we eat into energy for the cells.)
-Increasing energy expenditure and inducing mitochondrial function increases metabolism.24
+24

 Glucose metabolism is also an important component of weight control.
 To metabolize glucose well, your cells need to be able and ready to absorb glucose.
 If cells cannot absorb glucose efficiently, a condition known as “insulin resistance,” glucose builds up in your bloodstream.